Is the United States a Republic or a Democracy?

 - What is a Democracy?
 Democracy is one of the major government types; it broadly means “the people vote on laws directly,” although there are countless sub-types including limited representative democracies like America has.

 - Is America a Republic?
-America is a type of Republic called a Federal Republic, it’s a democratic form of government that uses a Republic governance style to create laws.
-Many other government types are used as subsystems, especially by the non-legislative branches of Government.
+America is a type of Republic called a Federal Republic, it’s a democratic form of government that uses a Republic governance style where elected-officials create laws.
+Many other government types are used as subsystems, especially by the non-legislative branches of Government, and thus a better term is “mixed Republic”.

 - What are the other Government types?
 There are many government types, but the basics for power source are Democracy (ruled by many), Oligarchy (rule by few), Monarchy (ruled by one).
 A Republic is a sort of Democratically formed oligarchy, an important hybrid defined since Plato’s Republic as “a good choice”.